ying-w/chipseq-compare/MAnorm/README.md

 Where `60` `70` `55` `53` correspond to shift lengths (half of estimated fragment length) for `readsA1.bed` `readsA2.bed` `readsB1.bed` `readsB2.bed`
 and `readsA1` and `readsA2` are replicates used to identify peaks in `peaksA`.
-You must have MAnorm3.sh in your `$PATH` and MAnorm3.R must be in current working directory (you could modify this in MAnorm3.sh).
+You must have MAnorm3.sh in your `$PATH` and MAnorm3.R must be in current working directory (you could modify this at the end of MAnorm3.sh).
 As with before, the output is tab seperated file ending in .xls

 Second example:

-    Usage: MAnorm3.sh foldername gr_peak.bed er_peak.bed gr_rep1.bed gr_rep2.bed er_rep1.bed er_rep2.bed 120 110 95 100
+    Usage: MAnorm3.sh test_cond1_cond2 gr_peak.bed er_peak.bed gr_rep1.bed gr_rep2.bed er_rep1.bed er_rep2.bed 120 110 95 100

     gr_peak.bed: sample 1 significant peak list
     er_peak.bed: sample 2 significant peak list